Nazia Mintz Habib: Career

-At Cambridge, Habib has a professor-equivalent role with appointments with both the Department of Engineering and Department of Land Economy and is affiliated with Newnham College.
+She held a research fellowship in sustainability science at the John F. Kennedy School of Government at Harvard University.
+At Cambridge, Habib has a full professor role with appointments with both the Department of Engineering and Department of Land Economy and is affiliated with Newnham College.

 Habib has worked as an expert for the World Economic Forum and various agencies of the United Nations.
 She was the lead author of the Dead Sea Resilience Agenda, a document resulting from a 2015 international forum on how to respond to the humanitarian impact of the Syrian civil war.

 She is also a social entrepreneur and advisor to non-profit organisations.

+She is co-editor of the Society of Chemical Industry journal SCI Sustainability.

 Centre for Resilience and Sustainable Development

 At the centre she founded in Cambridge, Habib and her team train decision-makers in systems thinking and develop new methodologies to add to those she has developed.
 Together with the Commonwealth, the CRSD undertook a two-year project, "Their Future, Our Action", bringing together experts, politicians, and young people from Small Island Developing States (SIDS).
 Funding bids developed in this way have led to ten million US dollars in private investment for states in Africa, the Caribbean, and the Pacific.
 The project was a runner-up in the University of Cambridge Vice-Chancellor's Awards for Research Impact and Engagement.
 The partnership continued in 2023 with the creation of the CRSD-Commonwealth Legal Experts Committee, a group of twenty legal experts to advise on legal and governance structures to implement sustainable finance for small island developing states.
 With the Commonwealth Secretary General Baroness Patricia Scotland, Habib has written op-eds calling for more investment to help SIDS deal with climate change.